Robert S. Brookings

-Early life
+Early life and education

-Robert Somers Brookings was born in Maryland to Dr. Richard and Mary Eliza (Carter) Brookings and grew up on the Little Elk Creek in Cecil County, near Baltimore.
+Brookings was born in Cecil County, Maryland, near Baltimore, where he grew up, to Richard and Mary Eliza (Carter) Brookings.
 His father died when Robert was only two and money was scarce.

 After one year of school, Brookings dropped out.

+Career

-At age 17, in 1867, he moved to St. Louis, Missouri to join his brother Harry as an employee of Cupples & Marston, wholesale dealers in household goods.
+At age 17, in 1867, he moved to St. Louis, where he joined his brother Harry as an employee of Cupples & Marston, a wholesale dealer of household goods.
 Robert worked as a clerk and also moonlighted as a bookkeeper.
-He earned $25-a-month as a clerk and $10-a-month as a bookkeeper.
+He earned $25 a month as a clerk and $10 a month as a bookkeeper.
 Robert practiced sales techniques and convinced Samuel Cupples to give him a salesman position, known as a drummer.

-Career

-Robert and his brother decided to start their own firm after four years of experience with Cupples & Marston.
-Cupples agreed to make Robert a partner instead of lose him to a new company.
-By 1872, Robert and Harry Brookings had become partners in the firm, and it prospered under their management.
+After four years of experience with Cupples & Marston, Robert and his brother started their own firm.
+Cupples agreed to make Robert a partner instead of losing him to a new company.
+By 1872, the two brothers were partners in the firm, and it prospered under their management.
 Brookings traveled the country for the company and Cupples dominated the woodenware trade.
-Brookings became a millionaire by the time he was thirty and was a vice-president at the company.
+Brookings became a millionaire by the time he was 30 years old and was a vice-president at the company.

-One of Brookings greatest accomplishments was the construction of Cupples Station, which was completed in 1895.
-Noticing that companies were paying to ship freight from railroads in the middle of St. Louis to warehouses along the river, Brookings had the idea to locate warehouses directly on the railroad, so trains could load and unload inside the warehouses themselves.
-Cupples Station had eighteen warehouses designed by William Eames and Thomas Young.
+In 1895, Brookings constructed Cupples Station.
+Noticing that companies were paying to ship freight from railroads in the middle of St. Louis to warehouses along the river, Brookings decided to locate warehouses directly on the railroad, so trains could load and unload inside the warehouses themselves.
+Cupples Station had 18 warehouses designed by William Eames and Thomas Young.
 A separate endeavor from Cupples & Marston, the Station revolutionized shipping in St. Louis and served as a model for other cities.
 Building the station required buying eight blocks of property, which brought the company near bankruptcy.
 No U.S. banks would loan Brookings the money, but a British bank saved him with a $3 million loan.